The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 We can forcefully enter a Transpose line by clipping Triple.
 This line is about the same as a normal 3xF4 Transpose with slow F3 and without instant casts, with Triplecast and the clip’s effects considered.
 0.7 seconds is assumed for the clip.
 Moreover, Transpose lines can lack weave slots for Triple and Swift, and this line acts as a way to mitigate this.

-Under certain sps, this line can be used to enable a 5xF4 that would have otherwise been impossible.
+Under certain SpS, this line can be used to enable a 5xF4 that would have otherwise been impossible.

 ![](https://lh6.googleusercontent.com/IcRfmseO_rFrK1bMwhd8tsrWg4jqqqujLuVrvUvwVEvFgH3cNRh0T71g3pkNWur_6cYsuxu3fvyGAngJwFVoabPHuUrSGdXNV2LLPIy7X3XqeohzblOUFLgOBWd3VazZFXUg3QGW=s0)

 ### 2xF4 Transpose

 Most of the above lines can be done without Lucid into a 2xF4 Transpose line.
 These lines are generally neutral in PPS to the standard rotation.
 While not necessarily a potency gain, the short length of these lines make them worthy of consideration when the boss will soon phase or die and a longer fire phase is unviable.
-2 MP ticks are required.
+Two MP ticks are required.

 ![](https://lh4.googleusercontent.com/Lz-Boky6NzIK0zWRUvobLPpa0DGUi4suVWDgp_bjpQFd6myclzRAjMepo1ElbVruJt5mbDZeFSIazut7dhdX6zYZw46fyorLEuCt9SJP7iSyoLwVbvNgVQzFDwJ8SVcrL9cmQe57=s0)